 THE GREATEST OF ALL GREAT MGM MUSICALS… BIGGER, BETTER, BLUSHIN-ER THAN THE FAMED BROADWAY SMASH HIT.
 A musical version of Shakespeare’s “The Taming of the Shrew” is being produced; the two leads (Kathryn Grayson, Howard Keel) turn out to have the same kind of stormy relationship as the characters they play.
 Two years after turning … Continue reading Kiss Me Kate

 THE HOT-LINE SUSPENSE COMEDY.
 When Stanley Kubrick decided to turn Peter George’s Cold War novel “Red Alert” into a movie, he must have thought the material was too outrageous to be taken seriously.
-He started writing the script, but brought Terry Southern into the procedure to emphasize what might be funny about the doomsday … Continue reading Dr. Strangelove: Bombs Away!
+He started writing the script, but brought Terry Southern into the procedure to emphasize what might be funny about the doomsday scenario. … Continue reading Dr. Strangelove: Bombs Away!